Ctrlpanel-gg/docs/versioned_docs/version-0.9.1/Installation/getting-started.md

 :::info

-It is recommended that you have some sort of Linux and MariaDB experience before installing this.
+It is highly recommended that you have some basic Linux expierence and have used MySQL / MariaDB in the past.
+This will help you significantlly with your setup.

 :::

 :::warning

-Warning, The dashboard is currently in pre-release and may contain some bugs.
-Use This dashboard at your own risk.
+Ctrlpanel is still being developed to this day!
+We have not released our v1.0.0 just yet.
+You may encounter bugs.
+If you do, please report them [here](https://github.com/ctrlpanel-gg/panel/issues)

 :::